icimslabs/redux-rest-actions/README.md

 - Generate a [request config](https://github.com/axios/axios#request-config), and sends the REST request after checking any `overlappingRequests` or `debounce` options.

-- Dispatch your `requestAction` with the same arguments provided to `api.requestAction`.
+- Dispatch `requestAction`.

-- Dispatch your `successAction` or `errorAction` with API results or errors.
+- Dispatch `successAction` or `errorAction` with API results or errors.

 Your `successAction` is invoked as `successAction(response.data, response)`.
 The second argument is provided in case you want to access anything from [the full response](https://github.com/axios/axios#response-schema).

 If an error occurs, your `errorAction` will be invoked with the `Error` that was thrown.
 The error response is described [here](https://github.com/axios/axios#handling-errors).
 If `error.response` is not defined it means no response was received from the server.

-If `api.requestAction.cancel(reason)` is invoked while a request is pending, the results will be ignored and a `cancelAction` is defined will be invoked with `reason`.
+If `api.requestAction.cancel(reason)` is invoked while a request is pending, the results will be ignored and a `canceledAction`, if defined, will be invoked with `reason` and dispatched.

 ### Using Action Type Strings